sara-nl/clouddocs/UvA-20190130/PCA-analysis.markdown

 > **_Food for brain:_**
 >
 > * What version or R do you have?
-> * How can you inspect the data without opening the files?
+> * How can you inspect the files without opening them?

-### c) Run a second example
+### c) Run the Principal Component Analysis

-* Run the example from the presentation that shows a list of your VMs.
+* The data represents airplane delays across US airports in the year 2018.
+In the first iteration, you will perform PCA on a single data set (data for January) on all variables that may have contributed to the flight delays.

+$ Rscript airplane-delay-all-comp.r

+You just ran an R script and saw the output.
+What do these numbers mean?
+Which variables (columns) were used to perform the PCA?

+* Should all parameters be used for this?
+You can explore your dataset by looking for correlations in the dataset.

 > **_Food for brain:_**
 >